Questions Come First in Safety Management

 - By improving safety culture.

 These answers don’t communicate or signify anything concrete.
 The point is to be specific.
-A good answer look like this:
+A good answer looks like this:

 - Then we will conduct safety surveys to see get a baseline assessment of our safety culture.
 We will follow up with the same survey 3 times per year to track progress;

-- We will have yearly training for hazard identification strategies and risk mitigation strategies that include end-of-course practical assessments; and
+- We will have yearly training on hazard identification strategies and risk mitigation strategies that include end-of-course practical assessments; and

 - We will hold monthly training meetings to serve as an honest and open forum about safety issues.

-The main takeaway here is that answers should be specific and include a plan.
+The main takeaway here is the answer should be specific and include a plan.

 4 – What’s the Difference between Hazards, Risks, and Consequences?

-If there is a single question or concept that is the most misunderstood in aviation safety management, it’s definitely what these three seemingly straightforward definitions means.
+If there is a single question or concept that is the most misunderstood in aviation safety management, it’s definitely what these three seemingly straightforward definitions mean.
 Quick, how do you define: